hugoamaralsantana/RDT3.0-In-Python/README.md

 Implemented RDT3.0 Protocol into Gaia Communication and worked out bugs

 Added summary of transmission of packets lost, packets corrupt, and timeouts for easier user access.

-DISCLAIMER:
-NOT ALLOWED TO COPY IN ANY WAY SHAPE OR FORM FOR USE IN CS453 Computer Networks at UMass Amherst!